Increase Profitability with Telehealth

 Receive Reimbursement for Telephone Follow-up

-For many providers, telephone calls to follow up with patents aren’t a profitable means of interaction.
+For many providers, telephone calls to follow up with patients aren’t a profitable means of interaction.
 It isn’t viewed as a meaningful encounter or a way to receive reimbursement…until now.
 Some virtual visits are, in fact, simply telephone calls with a patient discussing concerns or going over lab results or blood work.
 Providers are now able to get paid for this, if they are utilizing a telehealth application.
 Increase your payments and keep your bottom line green for the work that your practice is already doing.

 Expand Practice Operating Hours